UCDA Design Summit

 Discounted Hotel Rates

 Book your room by calling the Westin Poinsett Greenville at 1-800-WESTIN1 (800-937-8461).
 Mention that you are attending the UCDA Design Summit to receive the discounted rate of $169 + tax (traditional king or double room).
 You may also book online at tinyurl.com/ucda-westin-sc.
-Room block is available until February 10, 2017, subject to availability.
+Room block has been extended until March 1, 2017, subject to availability.

 Take advantage of this rates and extend your stay before or after the UCDA Design Summit.
 The reduced rate will be honored three days prior and three days after, subject to availability.